DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/scale/knative/install.md

 # Installation

+Knative is a platform-agnostic solution for running serverless deployments.

+## Steps

 1. Log in to the cluster, click on the sidebar __Helm Apps__ → __Helm Charts__ , enter __knative__ in the search box at the top right, and then press the enter key to search.

     ![Install-1](../../images/knative-install-1.png)